alfaindomart/gpt-easy-navigate/README.md

 - Add a bookmarked-only filter - Done
 - Add sort button - Done
 - Replace timestamp in bookmark with date - DONE
+- add AI responses in tab - DONE
+- add layou formatting - DONE
 - Make it responsive => should move when the window got smaller, like when a devtool is open
 - add text fragment to bookmark
 - add all media in a chat tab
 - add all code sections in a chat tab
-- add AI responses in tab
 - add selection-based bookmark utilizing text fragment
 - Change the arrow icon to something more noticeable
 - Add bookmark marker on the scrollbar